Wednesday, October 30, 2019

 Progress on the shed, part 1

-After lots of measuring and consideration we settled on the slightly larger storage building (8x12) so that we would have room for the riding lawnmower, and ALL of the assorted tools and camping gear and whatnot.
+After lots of measuring and consideration we settled on the slightly larger storage building (8x12) so that we would have room for the riding lawnmower, and all of the assorted tools and camping gear and whatnot.

 Getting it loaded into the trailer was fun - it doesn't look like it weighs 300 pounds, does it?
-The people who helped us at Lowe's were so nice, though, clearing a dumpster out of the way so they could forklift it into the trailer.
+The people who helped us at Lowe's were so nice, clearing a dumpster out of the way so they could forklift it into the trailer.
 And here is where we cleared a spot for it to live:

 This spot is close to the barn, gets shade all day, and is somewhat level as it is on dirt, not giant rocks.